Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

     Returns a list of user 123's events as described in the response schema.

-???example "Get up to 100 events for user with ID 123, offset from the 50th event"
+???code-example "Get up to 100 events for user with ID 123, offset from the 50th event"

     **Request**